MalhotraPulak/Code-test/readme.txt

 How to use -
-Place the code in this folder (test) , and name it my.cpp Execute the script.sh file and wait till the execution is over If there is a wrong test case it will appear in the output.txt file
+Place the code in this folder (Code-test) , and name it my.cpp Execute the script.sh file and wait till the execution is over If there is a wrong test case it will appear in the output.txt file